Many feared dead after Florida beachfront condo collapses

 “I couldn’t walk out past my doorway,” said Cohen, the former vice mayor of Surfside.
 “A gaping hole of rubble.”

-He and his wife made it to the basement and found rising water there.
-They returned upstairs, screamed for help and were eventually brought to safety by firefighters using a cherry-picker.

-Cohen said he raised concerns years ago about whether nearby construction might be causing damage to the building after seeing cracked pavers on the pool deck.

-Surfside City Commissioner Eliana Salzhauer told Miami television station WPLG that the building’s county-mandated 40-year recertification process was ongoing.
+Surfside City Commissioner Eliana Salzhauer told WPLG that the building’s county-mandated 40-year recertification process was ongoing.
 Salzhauer said the process was believed to be proceeding without difficulty.
 A building inspector was on-site Wednesday.

 “I want to know why this happened,” Salzhauer said.
 “That’s really the only question. ...
 And can it happen again?
 Are any other of our buildings in town in jeopardy?”

-Nicolas Fernandez waited early Thursday for word on close family friends who lived in the collapsed section of the building.

-“Since it happened, I’ve been calling them nonstop, just trying to ring their cellphones as much as we can to hep the rescue to see if they can hear the cellphones,” she said.

 The seaside condo development was built in 1981 in the southeast corner of Surfside.
-It had a few two-bedroom units currently on the market, with asking prices of $600,000 to $700,000 in an area with a neighborhood feel that provides a stark contrast to the glitz and bustle of nearby South Beach.
+It had a few two-bedroom units on the market, with asking prices of $600,000 to $700,000.
+The area's neighborhood feel offers a stark contrast to the glitz and bustle of nearby South Beach.

 The area has a mix of new and old apartments, houses, condominiums and hotels, with restaurants and stores serving an international combination of residents and tourists.
 The main oceanside drag is lined with glass-sided, luxury condominium buildings, but more modest houses are on the inland side.
 Among the neighborhood’s residents are snowbirds, Russian immigrants and Orthodox Jewish families.